EGA-archive/LocalEGA/docs/outgestion.rst

 Since there are several components, we provide several README for the deployment of each: NSS, PAM and SFTP server, as well as, new functions that must be added to the main database.

-To test that the deployment works, receiving a permission for user `jane` can be triggered by `make permission`.
-Bear in mind that this requires to have run the ingestion test, so there is at least one file successfully archived and the dataset `EGAD90000000123` is released.
+To test that the deployment works, receiving a permission for user ``jane`` can be triggered by ``make permission``.
+Bear in mind that this requires to have run the ingestion test, so there is at least one file successfully archived and the dataset ``EGAD90000000123`` is released.
 Then you can run:

 .. code-block:: console

-   sftp jane@localhost                                                                                # Connect user Jane with password: jane get example.txt.c4gh                                                                               # download the file crypt4gh decrypt --sk LocalEGA/deploy/docker/cega/users/jane.key < example.txt.c4gh > example.txt  # decrypt the file downloaded with jane's key
+   sftp jane@localhost                                                         # Connect user Jane with password: jane get example.txt.c4gh                                                        # download the file crypt4gh decrypt --sk cega/users/jane.key < example.txt.c4gh > example.txt  # decrypt the file downloaded with jane's key
-   diff example.txt LocalEGA/deploy/docker/data/example.txt                                           # compare content of the decrypted file and the original one
+   diff example.txt data/example.txt                                           # compare content of the decrypted file and the original one

 .. _Local EGA Distribution Github repository: https://github.com/EGA-archive/LocalEGA-distribution